Med-Amine-Fredj/node-imx-logger/README.md

 - `checkDebugLoggingStatus():boolean` : Invoke this function to check whether the debug logging is currently enabled or disabled.

+- `setAppName(app_name: string):void` : Invoke this function to set the app name passed in logs sending.

 This type is used as the payload when logging error and debug messages to the connected RabbitMQ server.
 It consists of the following properties: